-However, the Paris Agreement in 2015 did finally awaken business leaders to the financial risks of climate change.
-And it’s largely why supporting the energy transition to a low carbon world has since become a priority of governments and corporations globally.
+The Paris Agreement in 2015 drew a line in the sand for everyone concerned with environmental and sustainability concerns.
+It’s where many business leaders finally awoke to the financial risks of climate change.
+And it’s largely why supporting the energy transition to a low carbon world has since become a priority for governments and corporations globally.

 Diverse minds fuel insightful ideas.
 And ideas mean opportunities.